zakerikk/oracle-provider-node/README.md

 In the `.env` file you just created change the `NEAR_CREDENTIALS_STORE_PATH` to the root of the `near-credentials` folder.
 (For example `/home/myname/.near-credentials/`).

 Near does not require a new contract deployment for each pair.
 Each pair is generated automaticly when you push a new pair.
 See [Contract addresses for NEAR](#contract-addresses)
+Near is also the only one to support batching of transactions, making it cheaper for you to push data on chain.
+Please see [Batching](#batching)

 # EVM Setup